14 Hill Stations Near Patiala: Perfect Getaways For Every Traveller

 Photo: Romeio Paul / Unsplash

 Solan is another one of the hill stations to go near Patiala.
 Beyond the extensive mushroom cultivation experience, Solan is also renowned for its picturesque landscapes and the stunning valleys in the surroundings.
 Solan is also a gateway to the nearby Kasauli and Shimla if you are planning to extend your trip in the future.
-For a religious experience, you must visit the Shoolini Mata Temple, which is believed to be extremely powerful.
+For a religious experience, you must visit the Shoolini Mata Temple, which is one of the most popular places to visit in Solan.
 Another ancient temple worth adding to your plans is the Jatoli Shiv Mandir.

 Distance From Patiala: 124 km